 I rediscovered the sheer enjoyment, the benefits (and some of the pain) of walking in valleys, vales, on hills and moors quite late in life.
 A youthful interest in the countryside and ‘hiking’ as it was then known, morphed into thirty busy years at a desk ensuring I was truly unfit.
 It hadn’t occurred to me to change my approach to health and fitness as I felt OK.
 But Ill health creeps up.
 Laziness, no interest in active sports, bad habits and poor posture allied to miserably large intake food and drink and quite suddenly you realise you are really not in very good condition at all and that a few things don’t work as well as they once did.

-I was working on a design project for a client, EULAR (The European League Against Rheumatism) and looking for images for use online that would inspire those living with the disease to try something new for the health and social benefits while instilling confidence in their abilities.
+I was working on a design project for a client, EULAR (The European League Against Rheumatism) and looking for images for use online that would inspire those living with the condition to try something new for the health and social benefits while instilling confidence in their abilities.
 I was acutely aware of what this meant as I have a history of problems with a few disks in my spine and over the decades have spent weeks at a time lying flat on max pain relief while pain and spasms subside from my abraded sciatic nerve.
 It was my back surgeon who explained that confidence is key to full recovery.
 Being aware of my back ‘failure’ I had convinced myself that I needed to be careful, which really meant taking it quite easy.
 And working hard at a desk felt like a good place to be, as did the the chair in the bar of my local.

 It was at my desk that I came across a brilliant image of an older woman climbing a made path up a hill in the UK.
 But I didn’t know where it had been taken.
 It was the age of the walker that struck me.
 Twenty years older than me and getting into the heart of the great outdoors rather than sitting by a car with a small picnic table and thermos, looking at the view (The image was of the Great Ridge in the Peak District).